 And then there are the permits.
 Upscale communities tend to have lots of restrictions and plenty of people to uphold them.
 Some even limit the number of commercial events homeowners can host in a year (Malibu, for example, allows only four).
 Most have sound ordinances that will bring a sheriff to the door not long after dark with an order to turn down the music.
 It might not be a bad idea to have a string quartet or acoustic guitars standing by to play when the neighbors decide to turn in—you just need to factor that into the cost.

-Add to this the cost of contingency planning, which is not built into the rental fee as it often is at more traditional venues.
-That means you’ll need a fund to accommodate acts of God, like a change in the weather—one tent: $6000—or exterminators to get rid of the beehive that popped up overnight just above the entryway, the mosquitoes on the pond or the fire ants tunneling up from under the grassy reception area.
+And don’t forget the cost of contingency planning, which is not built into the rental fee as it often is at more traditional venues.
+That means you’ll need a fund to accommodate acts of God, like a change in the weather—one tent: $6,000—or exterminators to get rid of the beehive that popped up overnight just above the entryway, the mosquitoes on the pond or the fire ants tunneling up from under the grassy reception area.
 Even the grass can be a problem.
 One planner remembers a lawn that decided to die right before the reception.
 The solution?
 Either pay for sod or paint the lawn green.
 The bride opted for paint.

-Above all it’s important to remember that while having a wedding at a private estate is, in many ways, a personal commitment between homeowner and wedding couple, it’s primarily a business interaction and should be treated as such.
+Having a wedding at a private estate is, in many ways, a personal commitment between the homeowner and wedding couple, but it’s primarily a business interaction and should be treated as such.
 Sometimes it’s difficult to separate the two.
 For example, you never, ever, want to treat the property owners like hired help.
 Steve Sarna suggests inviting and including property owners and neighbors if possible, and reminds his clients that having a wedding on a private estate is a privilege.
 Owners are proud of their properties, and they’re protective.

 Is it worth it?
 Many would say, YES!
 With the right planning and the right planner, a wedding at a private estate can be the event of a lifetime.
-When the band is playing softly, the lights twinkling brightly in the trees on the Gatsby-like grounds and you’re basking in the moment, surrounded by 250 of your closest family and friends, you’ll be glad you opted for such an exceptional place.
+When the band is playing softly, lights are twinkling brightly in the trees on the Gatsby-like grounds and you’re basking in the moment—surrounded by 250 of your closest family and friends—you’ll be glad you opted for such an exceptional place.